Now Offering Hills to Home Delivery Service!

 Gastric-dilitation-torsion (bloat), thoracic surgery (some), cancer, pyometra, exploratory abdominal surgery, fractures, etc.

 Our in-house laboratory gives us point-of-care diagnostic abilities when we’re treating sick or injured pets, and allows us to properly evaluate every surgical case prior to anesthesia.
 More extensive non-routine laboratory tests are sent out to a laboratory with results returned within a short time. .

 We are constantly upgrading our equipment to provide physical therapy for pets.
-We have recently added lasers to our regimine to assist in pain management and rehabilitation of surgical procedures and certain physical disabilities.
+We have recently added cold laser and acupuncture therapy to our regimen to assist in pain management and rehabilitation of surgical procedures and certain physical disabilities.

 Please call (208) 634-3647 to schedule an appointment!